ActualGeniusIntellectual/logseq-store/pages/Books.md

 - **Praxis**
 	- My goal is to read as many books as I can.
 	- Most of my reading burden is felt in history.
 I love history.
-	- My goal is to build a mental model of everything present in the world
+	- My goal is to build a mental model of everything present in the world and I will do that by reading as many books I can before I die.
+	-